 Biodiversity and Garden Style

-Mission Invertebrate’s Marketing and Communications Officer Alex Rainford-Roberts has lent her expert advice on garden design to produce these fabulous resources.
+Help Nature Thrive’s Marketing and Communications Officer Alex Rainford-Roberts has lent her expert advice on garden design to produce these fabulous resources.
 Alongside her work at The Royal Parks Alex runs her own landscape design business, designing gardens and public spaces across London and the South East.
-She has won multiple competitions for her work and has designed a garden for the Hampton Court Flower Show which won the silver medal.
-Alex has a particular interest in eco-design and the creation of gardens that promote biodiversity, which drew her to the work of Mission: Invertebrate.
+She has won multiple competitions for her work and has designed a garden for the Hampton Court Flower Show which won a silver-gilt medal.
+Alex has a particular interest in eco-design and the creation of gardens that promote biodiversity, which drew her to the work of Help Nature Thrive.

 What can you do?

-This National Gardening Week, why not think about how to design a garden that is both beautiful and invertebrate friendly.
+Why not think about how to design a garden that is both beautiful and wildlife friendly.
 It could be as simple as potting up some pollinator-friendly plants for a splash of colour by your front door, through to creation of a wildlflower meadow in your back garden, or making a mini-pond.

 Click the links below to download print-at-home resources for ideas and how-to guides for bringing pollinators and other invertebrates into your outdoor space.